artemdev/simple-python-bot/README.md

-# This bot runs in infinite loop and manages list of phone numbers
+# CLI contacts book
+  - Store and manage contacts using simple CLI